Skrill USA Cryptocurrency Services – Risk Disclosures

 - Cryptocurrencies also carry special risks not generally shared with official currencies or goods or commodities in a market.
 Unlike most currencies, which are backed by governments or other legal entities, or by commodities such as gold or silver, cryptocurrency is a unique medium of exchange, in that there is no central bank that can take corrective measures to protect the value of cryptocurrency in a crisis.

 - Instead, cryptocurrencies are an as-yet autonomous and largely unregulated worldwide system of currency.
-Traders of such currencies put their trust in a digital, decentralised and partially anonymous system that relies on peer-to-peer networking and cryptography to maintain its integrity.
+Traders of such currencies often put their trust in a digital, decentralized and partially anonymous system that relies on peer-to-peer networking and cryptography to maintain its integrity.